When Was Confederation Bridge Built

 The Construction Phase: A Testament to Engineering Excellence (1993-1997)

-The construction of the Confederation Bridge commenced in December 1993, marking a pivotal moment in the history of PEI and Canada.
+The construction of the Confederation Bridge commenced in December 1993, marking a important moment in the history of PEI and Canada.
 The project was a massive undertaking, requiring the collaboration of numerous engineers, construction workers, and support staff.
 The construction process involved several key stages:

 • Foundation work: This phase involved extensive seabed surveys and the placement of massive concrete caissons to create a stable base for the bridge's support structures.
 The challenging conditions of the Northumberland Strait, with its strong currents and shifting seabed, added significant complexity.